South Wingfield: History and description

 An ex-mining village, it has a mixed community.
 Its most famous landmark is Wingfield Manor, a ruined manor house built around 1450 and now managed by English Heritage (though as of June 2019 the manor was closed to the public during conservation work).
 The village is about 2 mi from Crich, and 6 mi from Matlock.
 It sits astride one 'B' class road, the B5035, and the River Amber runs through the lower parts of the parish.
 The centre of the village is at the Market Place, where Manor Road, Church Lane, Inns Lane and the High Road meet.

 Other notable places in the village are the parish church of All Saints, dating from the 13th century, the Methodist Chapel, a Baptist Chapel and a Gospel Hall.
 The village school was built in 1875.
 The parish of South Wingfield extends to cover the wider area covering the village of Oakerthorpe and the hamlets of Moorwood Moor, Wingfield Park and Uftonfields.
+Nearby Wingfield railway station buildings date from 1840.

 Both North Wingfield and South Wingfield have forms of the same place-name, formed from "winn" (pasture) and "feld" (open land).
 The earlier forms of each are not distinguished but in 1284 a Middle English form of South Wingfield occurs.